external-mirrors/waypipe/README.md

 kill %1
 ```

-It's possible to set up the local and remote processes so that, when the
-connection between the sockets used by each end breaks, one can create a new
-forwarded socket on the remote side and reconnect the two processes.
-For a more
-detailed example, see the man page.
+For more detailed examples, see `waypipe`'s man page.

 ## Installing